Planning a Family Trip to the Florida Keys

 Many people decide to stay at several Keys if it’s their first time to get a feel for all of them.
 For example, you can go to Key Largo, one of the uppermost keys, and from there head to Islamorada, the fishing capital of the U.S. Then, you can end your trip with Key West.

 Regardless of which of the particular keys you visit, you’ll probably do a lot of relaxing paired with plenty of watersports and fishing because those are things they’re all known for.
+So make sure to book a boat charter and bring along your best watersports and fishing accessories!

 Key Largo is the Dive Capital of the World.
 As mentioned, Islamorada is the Sport Fishing Capital of the World.
 The Seven Mile Bridge at Marathon is one of the world’s longest segmented bridges.